SpeedCast GovernmentM.G. Abutaleb, CEO, SpeedCast Government

 He holds a Bachelor’s degree in mechanical engineering from the University of Maryland, a Master’s degree in electrical engineering from Johns Hopkins University, Master’s from the U.S. Naval War College, a Master’s and a Doctorate in Aeronautics and Astronautics from George Washington University, and is an MIT Seminar XXI Fellow.
 Since 1986, he has served in uniform in the U.S. Marine Corps and U.S. Navy.
 Currently, Sandhoo is a Captain in the U.S. Navy Reserve as an Engineering Duty Officer.
 He is the recipient of numerous personal, unit, and campaign awards, which are all a tribute to the Sailors, Marines, and civilians he served alongside throughout his Navy, Marine and civilian career.
 Of them all, he most treasures his peer-awarded Battalion Marine of the Year Award.

-Lockheed MartinKay Sears, Vice President Strategy and Business Development for Space Systems, Lockheed Martin
+Lockheed MartinKay Sears, Vice President and General Manager, Military Space, Lockheed Martin

 Kay Sears is the Vice President and General Manager of the Military Space line of business for Lockheed Martin Space.
 In this capacity, Kay has general management responsibility for critical national security space programs including Advanced Extremely High Frequency (AEHF), Defense Meteorological Space Program (DMSP), Global Positioning System (GPS), Mobile User Objective System (MUOS), Space Based Infrared Systems (SBIRS), Space Protection and other Department of Defense space programs.